-With regard to Finding 1, staff does not agree that the desire to create a secondary living abode requires a parcel creation.
-One's desires to give land to their children is not relevant nor constitutes an extraordinary physical characteristic or circumstance which is unique to the property.
+The stated intention to give land to their children is not relevant and does not constitute an extraordinary physical characteristic or circumstance which is unique to the property.
 The circumstance is a personal issue that all properties may or may not have.